Australian PM faces new leadership challenge from conservative rival

 Further political instability is now all but guaranteed in the final two days of parliament’s sitting before it breaks until September, upsetting Australia’s financial markets.

-Australia’s stock market was done more than 0.5 percent on Wednesday, with the index hitting a nine-day low.
+Australia’s stock market was down more than 0.5 percent on Wednesday, with the index hitting a nine-day low.

 Market sentiment was further soured when the upper house Senate rejected the government’s planned corporate tax cuts on Wednesday, one of Turnbull’s most important policy planks that echoed a similar move by U.S. President Donald Trump.